Last updated

 Background

-However, this means that the network could stop making forward progress if a few widely-trusted validators went offline.
-As of 2020-10-06, there are 34 validators in Ripple's recommended UNL, so the network would stop making forward progress if 7 or more of them were offline.
+However, this means that the network could stop making forward progress if a few widely trusted validators went offline.
+As of 2024-06-25, there are a total of 35 validators on the default UNLs, so the network would stop making forward progress if 8 or more of them were offline.
 Furthermore, if one or two validators are out for an extended period of time, the network has less room for disagreement between the remaining validators, which can make it take longer to achieve a consensus.

 Summary